Lightening the load: Teamwork between live production, processing key to reducing foodborne pathogens in poultry

 While statistics show the US poultry industry has made great strides reducing foodborne pathogens, USDA’s new standards for Salmonella and Campylobacter in chicken parts have made poultry companies up their game.

 Processing can’t do it all, however.
-According to panelists at a recent roundtable, there needs to be greater teamwork between live production and processing to meet these new standards.
+According to panelists at an industry roundtable, there needs to be greater teamwork between live production and processing to meet these new standards.

 “Sometimes you have flocks that come in with a very high pathogen load, one that’s higher than what the plant’s set to reduce,” said John Smith, DVM, formerly with Fieldale Farms and now a poultry consultant with Alectryon LLC.